Jakus23/non/README.md

 # Non Object Notation (NON) Programming Language

-> A programming language that imitates the way we think using the frame data structure
+> A programming language that imitates the way we think using _frames_ to represent knowledge

 The initial aim of the language is to reduce the overhead of using a mind-map.
 The tokens that should map naturally to your brain are:
 * frames,